 template persistent property, but they are going to be discussed later.

-- editor - This section describes the editor of the configuration.
-It holds the following functions:
+- editor.
+This section describes the editor of the configuration.
+It has functions

 dispose.
-A section can also define fields to store some objects of the editor.
-A
+Section also can define fields to store some objects in the editor.

 createfunction should return a swing component – the main UI component of the editor.